kordless/grub-2.0/README.md

 # Deploy Solr on Google Cloud in 2 Minutes
-Useful information and scripts for deploying instance based Solr Cloud.
+Useful information and scripts for deploying an instance based Solr Cloud in 2 minutes.

 Check this repo out on your Google Cloud Shell terminal.